I know the feeling – you’ve just beat the beast that was Level 2 – that was the hardest one, isn’t it?

 - Be concise and get straight to the point: Remember, it’s not really an “essay” question.
 The examiner is looking for key concepts, not a Pulitzer novel.
 You will find that for most of these you either know the answer (in which case it takes just a few minutes to type it down in bullet-point form) or you don’t.
 And if you don’t, writing about all these other concepts that you know isn’t going to help.

-- Type efficiently to save time, but show your workings and thought process: You can use simple sentences in bullet points and common notations (e.g. formulae, arrows, equal signs, etc.) but make sure to write enough on the page to get full points.
+- Type efficiently to save time, but show your workings and thought processes, if you have time: You can use simple sentences in bullet points and common notations (e.g. formulae, arrows, equal signs, etc.) but make sure to write enough on the page to get full points.
 Identifying the right answer is one thing, you need to show that you actually understand the concept and apply it directly to the question.

 - Be familiar with computer-based-testing format: This is all new to us this year, hopefully typing is your strong suit!

-#6 – Don’t forget preparations for the second paper, though
+#6 – Don’t forget preparations for the item set paper, though

 For most Level 3 candidates (including Sophie’s past experience), constructed-response format in the first paper tends to be the tougher section.

-While practicing for the first session paper is important, please don’t forget the second session paper preparations because you’ll need to do well here to boost your overall score.
+While practicing for the essay section is important, please don’t forget the item sets because you’ll need to do well here to boost your overall score.
 Most of the points on your exams are secured in the item-set paper because everybody drop 20-30% on average in the first paper.

 #7 – Mock till you drop (under time constraint)